swainechen/chenlab-training/websites/gis-aws/content/10-RecreateInstanceAMI/07-SSHEC2Instance.md

 **Directions for PuTTY**

-We will now use the key pair with the PuTTy SSH clinet to open a SSH session to the EC2 instance.
+We will now use the key pair with the PuTTy SSH client to open an SSH session to the EC2 instance.

 1. Start the PuTTy application.